 The university said it “strongly condemned” the student union’s “radical acts.”

 “The University is not a safe haven outside the law… It is not acceptable that the HKUSU, an independent student organisation, disregards the university’s advice and the overall interests of the HKU community while taking advantage of the services and facilities offered by the university,” it continued.

 The institution said it may also take “further actions if necessary” but “will continue to facilitate student activities on campus”.

 The university is the second to cut ties with its student union in recent months citing national security concerns.
 In February, the Chinese University of Hong Kong announced it has severed ties with its elected student union.
 The union resigned a week later.
 The two institutions are the longest-standing universities in Hong Kong.

 The announcement comes amid mounting attacks from state-owned media on university student unions in the city, which are supportive of the city’s flagging pro-democracy movement.
 Earlier this month, the state-run People’s Daily slammed the HKUSU as a “malignant tumour” that needed to be removed in order to restore peace on campus.

-The rifts between universities and its student unions come amid growing concern over the state of academic freedom in the city after Beijing imposed a national security law on the city last June in response to months of protests and unrest authorities have largely blamed on young protesters.
+The rifts between universities and its student unions come amid growing concern over the state of academic freedom in the city after Beijing imposed a national security law last June in response to months of protests and unrest authorities have largely blamed on young protesters.